 Debt Collection in the Age of CFPB’s Regulation F – What Businesses Need to Know?

-Regulation F is designed to modernize collection practices and improve borrower protection.
+Regulation F is designed to modernize debt collection practices and improve borrower protection.
 It has considerable implications for businesses, especially those employing third-party debt collection agencies.
 Let’s discuss.

 debt collection service in houston